Mount Victoria (Tasmania)

 Mount Victoria is a mountain in the Mount Victoria Forest Reserve in north-east Tasmania, Australia, and also forms part of the Ben Lomond bioregion and the Ben Lomond National Park.
 The peak has an elevation of 1213 m above sea level and is the 58th highest mountain in Tasmania.
 It is a prominent feature of the reserve, and is a popular venue with bushwalkers.

 Mount Victoria Forest Reserve has a picnic area, barbeque facilities and toilets.
-Ralph Falls can be accessed from the Reserve.
-Ralph Falls is one of Tasmania's highest waterfalls and Tasmania's highest single drop waterfall.
+Ralphs Falls can be accessed from the Reserve.
+Ralphs Falls is one of Tasmania's highest waterfalls and Tasmania's highest single drop waterfall.
 It has a drop of 90 m over a sheer cliff face.